Black Widow (band)

-Black Widow were a rock band that formed in Leicester, England, in September 1969.
-The band were mostly known for their early use of Satanic and occult imagery in their music and stage act.
+Black Widow were an English rock band that formed in Leicester in September 1969.
+They were mostly known for their early use of Satanic and occult imagery in their music and stage act.

 History

 The band originally formed in 1966 as Pesky Gee! with Kay Garrett (lead vocals), Kip Trevor (lead vocals, guitar and harmonica), Chris Dredge (guitar), Bob Bond (bass guitar), Clive Box (drums and piano), Gerry "Zoot" Taylor (organ), Clive Jones (aka Clive Beer-Jones; saxophone and flute).
 Jim Gannon (guitar, vocals and vibes), replaced Dredge in spring 1969.

 The band released one album for Pye Records as Pesky Gee!, 1969's Exclamation Mark, before Garrett left the band.
 The remaining band members continued on as Black Widow and released their debut album Sacrifice in 1970.

 Sacrifice reached No. 32 on the UK Albums Chart.
 The band performed at the Whitsun Festival at Plumpton, UK, and at The Isle of Wight Festival in 1970.

 By 1971, the band had moved away from its darker occult imagery in an effort to gain a wider audience, which was unsuccessful.
 Having replaced Bond and Box with Geoff Griffith and Romeo Challenger, Black Widow released the self-titled Black Widow album in 1971 and Black Widow III in 1972 (by which time Gannon had left, replaced by John Culley) to general lack of interest, before being dropped by CBS Records.
 The band recorded an album, Black Widow IV, later in 1972 without a recording contract.
 It was not released then due to the band breaking up, shortly after replacing lead vocalist Kip Trevor, with another singer known as Rick "E" (born Frank Karuba; formerly of 'Plum Nelly').